whybread/etc/chrome.md

   The description is in **Reference 02**.

-- To auto-run snippets, you need to consider extensions. (at 2021.01.26) Please refer to **Reference 03**.
+- To auto-run snippets, you need to consider extensions. (on 2021.01.26)

+  Please refer to **Reference 03**.